Elegant coral snake

-The elegant coral snake (Micrurus elegans) is a species of elapid snake, native to southern Mexico and Guatemala.
+The elegant coral snake (Micrurus elegans), also known commonly as coralillo elegante in Spanish, is a species of venomous snake in the family Elapidae.
+The species is native to southern Mexico and Guatemala.
 There are two recognized subspecies.

+Description

+Micrurus elegans has a color pattern which is unique for its genus.
+The narrow white or yellow rings of the black triads are interrupted by black, and as a result appear as series of light spots rather than complete rings.
+Medium-sized for the genus Micrurus, adults usually have a total length (tail included) of 40–60 cm.
+The maximum recorded total length is 73.3 cm.

 Geographic range

-M. elegans occurs at elevations from 500–1,000 m above sea level in southern Mexico (from central Veracruz, northern Oaxaca, and the Sierra de los Tuxtlas, southeastward through southern Tabasco, northern Chiapas), and Guatemala (the Caribbean versant of the northern mountains of Guatemala southwards to the Sierra de las Minas).
+Micrurus elegans occurs at elevations from 500–1,000 m above sea level in southern Mexico (from central Veracruz, northern Oaxaca, and the Sierra de los Tuxtlas, southeastward through southern Tabasco, northern Chiapas), and Guatemala (the Caribbean versant of the northern mountains of Guatemala southwards to the Sierra de las Minas).

 Habitat

-The preferred natural habitat of M. elegans is forest, but it has also been found in agricultural areas.
+The preferred natural habitat of Micrurus elegans is forest, but it has also been found in agricultural areas.